RJWbackend/SocialApp-portfolio/client/README.md

 4. Run the API:

-   dotnet run### Frontend (Client)
+   dotnet run

 1. Navigate to the client directory:

-   cd socialapp/client2.
+   cd socialapp/client.
 Install dependencies:

-   npm install3.
+   npm install.
 Start the development server:

-   ng serve4.
+   ng serve.
 Open your browser and navigate to `http://localhost:4200/`.

 ## Usage